To be successful and hold the line financially, tax experts agree that even the smallest of businesses may benefit by incorporating.

 In the eyes of many small business owners, the corporate world is the realm of massive conglomerates such as Microsoft and General Motors.
 To be successful and hold the line financially, however, tax experts agree that even the smallest of businesses may benefit by incorporating.

-An S corporation, as defined by the Internal Revenue Service, must be a domestic corporation that elects to pass income, losses, deductions, and credits through to their shareholders for federal tax purposes.
-The corporation also is limited to no more than 100 "allowable shareholders" — including individuals, certain trusts and estates.
+An S corporation, as defined by the Internal Revenue Service, is a domestic corporation that elects to pass income, losses, deductions, and credits through to their shareholders for federal tax purposes.
+The corporation also is limited to no more than 100 "allowable shareholders"—including individuals, certain trusts and estates.
 It may not include partnerships, other corporations or non-resident alien shareholders.
 It may offer only one class of stock.
 S corporation rules require the shareholder employees are paid wages on a Form W-2 and the corporation is liable for payroll taxes.

 C corporations, also known as general corporations, have no restrictions on the number of shareholders.
 The website Active Filings explains that corporations identified with large public stock offerings typically are C corporations.
-It notes that each shareholder's personal liability is normally defined by the amount of his investment.
+It notes that each shareholder's personal liability is normally defined by the amount of their investment in the corporation.

 "A Limited Liability Company (LLC)," the IRS website explains, "is a business structure allowed by state statute.
 LLCs are popular because, similar to a corporation, owners have limited personal liability for the debts and actions of the LLC.
-Other features of LLCs are more like a partnership, providing management flexibility and the benefit of pass-through taxation."
+Other features of LLCs are typically more like a partnership, providing management flexibility and the benefit of pass-through taxation."
 An LLC can be classified as an S corporation or as a partnership for income tax purposes.
 If the LLC is taxed as a partnership, the income from Schedule K-1 is shown on Schedule E of a member's personal tax return and may or may not be subject to self-employment taxes.
 A general partner's or managing member's income from a partnership or LLC is typically subject to self-employment tax as is the income from any guaranteed payments made to members.

 “New businesses are not usually aware that the self-employment tax is coming at the end of the year, so it can be a real shock,” says Richard Chapo, a San Diego tax attorney.

 Sole proprietors typically use single-entry accounting, logging all of their spending or payments in a personal checkbook.
-Corporations, however, use double-entry accounting, which requires two ledgers — one for debits and one for credits.
-That, says Fran Coet, a certified financial planner in Westminster, Colorado, creates a system of checks and balances that reduces mistakes.
+Corporations, however, typically use double-entry accounting, which requires two ledgers—one for debits and one for credits.
+That, says Fran Coet, a certified financial planner in Westminster, Colorado, creates a system of checks and balances that can reduce mistakes.

-The IRS does not require partnerships, S corporations and C corporations with gross receipts of less than $259,000 and assets less than $1 million to show a balance sheet on their returns.
+The IRS does not require partnerships, S corporations and C corporations with gross receipts of less than $250,000 and assets less than $250,000 to show a balance sheet on their returns.
 However, even if corporations are not required to use double-entry accounting, Coet strongly advises they do so.
-Not using it poses risks: “There is no reconciliation of the disbursements and receipts," she said.
+Not using it poses risks: “There is no reconciliation of the disbursements and receipts," Coet said.
 "And that is a very dangerous approach if you want to comply with the requirement that a taxpayer file a complete, accurate and true tax return.”

 Spreading the losses

-Incorporating as a C corporation allows a company to carry losses forward, enabling it to lower the taxes for each year over which the losses are spread.
+Incorporating as a C corporation can allow a company to carry losses forward, enabling it to lower the taxes for each year over which the losses are spread.

-For example, if a company lost $60,000 in 2017 it could choose to carry that loss forward, typically for up to seven years in most states.
-If it then makes $100,000 in 2018, it can apply a portion of those losses to its income, lowering its taxable income accordingly, said Richard Chapo, a tax attorney in San Diego.
+For example, if a company lost $60,000 in 2023 it could likely choose to carry that loss forward, typically for up to seven years.
+If it then makes $100,000 in 2024, it can apply a portion of those losses to its income, lowering its taxable income, said Richard Chapo, a tax attorney in San Diego.